rubymonsters/ruby-for-beginners/source/17-variables.md

   `number` (which is now `12`).
 The result of this operation (which is `14`) is then passed to `puts` which prints it out to the screen.

-Of course, no one would actually write this exact code in praxis since you can simply do all this in just one line instead: `puts 2 + 3 * 4`.
+Of course, no one would actually write this exact code in practice since you can simply do all this in just one line instead: `puts 2 + 3 * 4`.
 But sometimes you'll find or write code that assigns an initial value to a variable, and then keeps working on it on a few more lines.
 This sometimes is useful to break up